James Cameron Is Worried About Our Relationship With Reality

 “I’m Most Fearful For The Human Proclivity For Denial”

 Despite his propensity for escapist fare–on full display in the AMC series–Cameron brings a considerable hard science perspective to his science fiction ambassadorship.
-Beyond the blockbuster movies, he has also codeveloped a stereoscopic 3D digital camera system, helped advance underwater filming and remote vehicle technology, and made the first solo descent to the lowest point in the ocean.
+He’s codeveloped a stereoscopic 3D digital camera system, helped advance underwater filming and remote vehicle technology, and made the first solo descent to the lowest point in the ocean.
 In fact, sprinkled among the press at this event are visitors from Woods Hole Oceanographic Institution in Massachusetts.

 “Science and science fiction go hand in hand,” says Cameron.
 “Most of the scientists I know in exploration started out as science fiction fans.
 It was that wanting to know, that curiosity.
 Science fiction is kind of our headlights.
 It resonates off the angst that’s operative at the time and helps us see what’s down the road, through the lens of another world, to point a finger at a problem without pushing people away.”